rust-lang/reference/src/items/functions.md

 A _function_ consists of a [block] (that's the _body_ of the function), along with a name, a set of parameters, and an output type.
 Other than a name, all these are optional.
-Functions are declared with the keyword `fn`.
+Functions are declared with the keyword `fn` which defines the given name in the [value namespace] of the module or block where it is located.
 Functions may declare a set of *input* [*variables*][variables] as parameters, through which the caller passes arguments into the function, and the *output* [*type*][type] of the value the function will return to its caller on completion.
 If the output type is not explicitly stated, it is the [unit type].